sukhdev-bajiya/ZoomCar_Clone/README.md

 # ZoomCar_Clone
 Masai Construct Week Project Unit 4. <br>
-*Zoomcar, is the Largest car sharing platform, headquartered in Bangalore, India.
+🚗Zoomcar, is the Largest car sharing platform, headquartered in Bangalore, India.
 The company was founded in 2013 by David Back and Greg Moran.

 # Team Members
 •	Sukhdev Bajiya <br>